 Divorce rates in India currently stand at 14%, says a report.
 Though it is lesser than the western world, it is continuously rising.

-There is no mantra that makes marriages work; there is no one shoe that would fit us all.
-However, there are certain things that are common to most marriages, and if we could pay some attention to these 9 points, we could be actually divorce-proofing our marriage.
+No mantra makes marriages work; no one shoe fits us all.
+However, certain things are common to most marriages, and if you could pay some attention to these 9 points, you could be divorce-proofing your marriage.
 Let’s discuss them in detail.

 1. Spend time apart from each other

 Sure, marriage is about two people discovering each other and spending time together.
-Honestly, it can be challenging to keep a marriage going if both the spouses keep sticking to each other.
-It is important that you two spend time apart so that you value the time you spend together.
+Honestly, it can be challenging to keep a marriage going if both the spouses are joined at the hip at the time.
+You two must spend time apart so that you value the time you spend together.

 Every time I go away with my girlfriends or spend a few weeks at my Mom’s, there is a renewed sense of being together with each other again.
 Similarly, he likes to come back to our cosy home after his rustic road trips.
 Simple!